RhailynJane/Rhailyn_Portfolio/README.md

 - **Filipino**
 - **French**

-Language switching is available in the navigation menu.
-All content including UI text, project descriptions, and blog posts can be translated.
+Language switching is available in the navigation menu and on project detail pages (via the sidebar).
+The selected language is stored locally and restored on future visits.
+Server-side rendering always starts in English to avoid hydration mismatches, then applies your saved preference on the client.

+## 🧭 Routing and navigation

+- Section deep links: `/?section=about`, `/?section=projects`, `/?section=skills`, `/?section=contact`
+- The "Back to Projects" action on project detail pages returns to `/?section=projects`
+- Project detail pages include a sidebar with language and theme controls

 ## 🎨 Customization